THE HUMBERHEAD PEATLANDS NATIONAL NATURE RESERVE:

 The Humberhead Peatlands National Nature Reserve comprises two close but separate sites, Thorne and Hatfield Moors (see separate account for Thorne Moors) which encompass most of the remaining (degraded) raised mire of the once much more extensive Humberhead Levels particularly the area known formerly as Hatfield Chace.
-Thorne Moors at 1918ha and Hatfield Moors at 1400ha are the largest and second largest areas of lowland ombrotrophic raised mire in Britain.
+Thorne Moors at 1626ha and Hatfield Moors at 1267ha are the largest and second largest areas of lowland ombrotrophic raised mire in Britain.
 They have low annual precipitation and share insect fauna affinities with counterparts in Poland, Germany and the Baltic States (Eversham 2000).
-They are considered to be western outliers of Continental type mires rather than the more usual Atlantic type found in Britain (Eversham 2000).
+They are considered to be western outliers of these Continental type mires rather than the more usual Atlantic type found in Britain (Eversham 2000).
 As such, they are the only surviving mires of this type in Britain (Eversham, Skidmore and Buckland 1995).
-Thorne Moors is completely surrounded by intensive arable farmland, except for an area where the disused Thorne Colliery and associated spoil mound adjoin the village of Moorends.

 Push bikes and horses can be ridden between Boston Park car park and Ten Acre Lake car park, via the western side track only.
 Permits are needed for horse riders.
 Hatfield Moors has dangers such as deep water ditches and Adders, also insects such as mosquitoes and horse flies can be about in large numbers in summer and ticks from deer and livestock may carry Lime's disease.
-The site is also very large and it is easy to walk along the paths and lose your sense of direction, maps and compass and notes of where you have turned would be useful and take enough water and food for the day and wear suitable footwear.
+The site is also very large and it is easy to walk along the paths and lose your sense of direction.
+Maps and compass and notes of where your route would be useful and remember to take enough water and food for the day and wear suitable footwear.
 From any of the public access points all paths interconnect about the huge site.
 With the above considerations in mind you may prefer to participate in a guided walk, the schedule for those run by Natural England can be found here at the links at the bottom.

 Boston Park walk (2.7km) goes in a loop past gravel workings to bird hide and around lake.